X recommended for student teachers

 development affects reading skill.

-This is a complementary volume to Diane McGuinness's
+This is a companion volume to Diane McGuinness's

 'Early Reading Instruction': Kindle edition available.